tuture-dev/cli/README.md

 *Read this in other languages*: [简体中文](README.zh-CN.md).

+## Features

+Tuture revolutionizes the way of writing tech tutorials.

+- **Generated directly from a live codebase**: Your tutorial will be a faithful mirror of your code.
+Just start from a Git repo, build something interesting with nicely-written commit messages, and Tuture will bring all the good things to your tutorial.
+Your codebase will grow as more inspiration come in, so will your tutorial.

+- **Automatic extraction of code diff**: One of the greatest pain point of writing tutorials is the daunting manual work of collecting code snippets of each changed file for each step.
+Fortunately, Tuture will handle this boring and error-prone work for you, so you can just focus on writing amazing tuturials.

+- **Writing in a programming way**: Writing is more of a casual and personal course in these good old days.
+But with Tuture, you can write tutorial in a way that greatly resembles programming.
+Your whole tutorial is exactly specified in a YAML file, so all you need is to fill in needed fields.

+- **Eye-catching rendering in the browser**: Thanks to the blazingly fast development of JavaScript technologis, [tuture-renderer](https://github.com/tutureproject/renderer) is fully capable of rendering your tutorial in a beautiful and interactive way.

 ## Installation

 Make sure you have [Node.js](https://nodejs.org/) (>= 8.0.0) and [npm](https://www.npmjs.com/) (>= 5.0.0) on your machine.